-Under the Model Meeting Code, the following council meetings must be webcast on councils' websites:
+Under the Local Government Regulation and the Model Meeting Code13, the following council meetings must be webcast on councils' websites:

 - → all council meetings - i.e. ordinary council meetings and extraordinary council meetings, and - → all meetings of council committees which comprise only of councillors as members - i.e. this does not include committee meetings where council staff or community members are members of the committee.